Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 page reports their median and interquartile range.
 A county associated with multiple qualifying events can contribute multiple trajectories.

-To examine differences between counties in the same risk group, for each risk group, two example county lines that are algorithmically determined to be significantly distinct from one another are selected and their features are compared to illustrate the relationship between county features and house price growth.
+To illustrate within-group differences, the page compares two configured focus county-event lines for each risk group when those lines meet coverage and feature-eligibility requirements.
+Selection logic supplies eligible fallbacks when a configured example is unavailable.
+These examples are descriptive; no statistical test establishes that the paired lines are significantly different.

 ## Within-risk-group feature analysis

 This section explores which county characteristics accompany stronger or weaker housing growth among counties in the same overall risk group.
-Candidate features are drawn from ACS and StatsAmerica, alongside weather measures.
-ACS provides demographic, owner-cost, and affordability measures; StatsAmerica and its underlying BEA and CEW series provide income, employment, earnings, and migration measures.
-Features are primarily county averages over the latest ten years available in each mart.
+Production features are supplied through the `feature` domain marts and the definitions in `feature.catalog`.
+Their underlying sources include ACS, StatsAmerica and its BEA/CEW series, NCEI weather, NRI risk, and Redfin housing.
+Optional private insurance extracts are materialized separately when present; the cataloged homeowners-insurance affordability measure is derived from ACS.
+Features are primarily county averages over the latest ten years available in each applicable mart.
 Some measures are constructed from related fields, such as weighted midpoints of ACS cost buckets.

 Exploratory data analysis is performed in two stages.
 First, ACS and StatsAmerica features are profiled separately to identify source-specific